SMARTPHONE DISPLAYS

-Smartphone displays were not that big of a deal till the first iPhone arrived.
+Smartphone displays were not that much of a big deal till the first iPhone arrived.
 Manufacturers then realized that they could do away with the keyboard altogether.
 Some companies like Samsung and HTC had tried to temporarily remove the keyboards by designing sliding phones, but never really paid much attention to the display.

 Display sizes